The Eighth Annual RefoRC Conference is hosted by the University of Warsaw and will take place May 24-26, 2018

 Short Paper Submission

 Short paper proposals (max.
 2000 characters including white spaces) can be submitted via the online registration form before March 1, 2018.
+You will be informed of whether your proposal has been accepted via email within two weeks after your submission.

 Registration becomes effective on receipt of payment of the registration fee.
 Registration closes on May 23, 2018.